Professional Standards and Designation

 This pedagogical resource has been developed to support the use of the College casebook, Cases for Teacher Development: Preparing for the Classroom, within teacher education.
 The 13 cases you will encounter in the casebook can become your curriculum to initiate study and research into the ethical standards and the standards of practice.
 Our hope is that the cases as curriculum and pedagogical tools will facilitate deeper awareness, understanding and integration of the standards within your daily practice.

-It can also be borrowed from the College library. https://www.oct.ca/members/library
+This book can be borrowed from the Margaret Wilson library. https://www.oct.ca/members/library

 In this article the author describes a collaborative project undertaken by two provincial education organizations to foster the leadership formation of school leaders.
 Leadership development through case inquiry was the focus of this innovative partnership between the Ontario College of Teachers and the Catholic Principals’ Council of Ontario.